tiacsys/bridle/samples/ubx_gnss/README.rst

 ************

-The u-blox GNSS device must be connected via UART, and a Devicetree alias :devicetree:`ubxlib-uart0` must exist that point towards this UART port.
+The u-blox GNSS device must be connected via UART, and a Devicetree alias :dts:`ubxlib-uart0` must exist that point towards this UART port.
 Also a single GPIO line for the module reset signal have to define.
 To fulfil this requirement, this sample application comes with a generic application overlay :file:`app.overlay` that should be usable with all boards that provies an Arduino UNO R3 edge connector.
-For :devicetree:`ubxlib-uart0` the standard Arduino UART on D0 (RX) and D1 (TX) will be used (:devicetree:`&arduino_serial`).
-The reset signal will be controlled by D8 (GPIO) and is mapped to :devicetree:`<&arduino_header 14 /*…*/>`.
+For :dts:`ubxlib-uart0` the standard Arduino UART on D0 (RX) and D1 (TX) will be used (:dts:`&arduino_serial`).
+The reset signal will be controlled by D8 (GPIO) and is mapped to :dts:`<&arduino_header 14 /*…*/>`.
 To ensure to use the correct GPIO line for the module reset signal, the example provides the only locally usable Devicetree binding :file:`reset-switch.yaml`.
 This specifies the Devicetree compatibility string :emphasis:`reset-switch`.

 .. list-table::
    :align: center